X-ray Microscopy and Talbot Imaging with the Matter in Extreme Conditions X-ray Imager at LCLS: Talbot Imaging

 From this follows:

 which can be efficiently implement using a fast Fourier transform and its inverse.

-We tested this method on a shock wave in a silicon sample driven by the MEC short pulse laser.
-First an image was taken of the illumination (i.e. the beam without a sample in place) to use as a a reference.
+We tested this method on a shock compressed silicon sample driven by the MEC long pulse laser.
+First an image was taken of the illumination (i.e., the beam without a sample in place) to use as a a reference.
 Then a measurement of the shock in the sample was taken.
 Figure~\ref{fig:talbot}.a) shows the raw data of the shock, while b) shows the differential phase in the y direction.
 The reconstructed intensity is shown in Figure\ref{fig:talbot}.c).
-As can be seen, the structure of the Be lenses is highly visible in that image.
+The structure of the Be lenses is highly visible in that image.
 In Figure\ref{fig:talbot}.d) we show the actual phase introduced by the sample; the structure in the intensity introduced by the lenses disappears, as it is not present in the phase.
 The phase change behind the elastic wave can clearly be seen, as well as the larger shift after the phase change.

-The Fourier analysis of the initial 2d fringe pattern limits the resolution that can be attained due Nyquist–Shannon sampling theorem.
-In the data shown in Figure~\ref{fig:talbot} the resolution of the phase measurement to approximately 1.2$\mu$m.
-However, the imaging geometry at MEC has the capability of magnification of up to 40x at photon energies below 10keV.
-Since we can easily resolve a 4um talbot pitch on the scintilator based detector, a resolution of 8um in the phase measurement at the detector or $\tfrac{8\mu m}{40}=200$~nm is easily achievable.
+The Fourier analysis of the initial 2d fringe pattern limits the resolution that can be attained due to the Nyquist–Shannon sampling theorem.
+In the data shown in Figure~\ref{fig:talbot} the resolution of the phase measurement is approximately 1.2$\,\mu$m.
+However, the imaging geometry at MEC has the capability of magnification of up to 40x at photon energies below 10\,keV.
+Since we can easily resolve a 4\,um Talbot pitch on the scintillator based detector, a resolution of 8\,um in the phase measurement at the detector or $\tfrac{8\,\mu m}{40}=200$~nm is achievable.